(Status: 29 March 2021)

-If you cancel after the registration deadline and before receiving your stand confirmation, you will be charged the registration fee of EUR 480.00.
+If you cancel after the start of hall planning (stand allocation) and before receiving your stand confirmation, you will be charged the registration fee of EUR 480.00.
 If you cancel after receiving your stand confirmation, you will be charged 25% or more of the stand rental invoice.
 See the table below for details.

 Withdrawal from agreement